selma-m/selma-m.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a first-year PhD student in Statistics at UC Berkeley.
-Currently, my research focuses on AI alignment, with an emphasis on understanding how properties of learning systems emerge from training dynamics.
+I am interested in AI alignment, and understanding how properties of learning systems emerge from training dynamics.
 In particular, I am currently working on relating complexity measures to neural network training behavior, with the goal of developing principled tools for reasoning about model generalization, robustness, and safety.

 More broadly, I am interested in improving the safety and reliability of AI systems by deepening our theoretical and empirical understanding of why modern models behave the way they do.
 I am especially drawn to questions at the intersection of alignment, interpretability, and fairness, and I am curious about how insights from neuroscience might inform the study of artificial learning systems (and vice versa!).